Share this Post

-At Fractl, we’ve witnessed how just one piece of viral content can yield significant brand awareness and SEO value.
+Fractl is a leading content marketing agency, and we’ve witnessed how just one piece of viral content can yield significant brand awareness and SEO value.
 To see if the same benefits applied to recent viral news stories, we teamed up with Moz to examine the impact media coverage had on seven brands that dominated headlines within the last year.

 Check out the flipbook below for background on each brand’s PR story and how it impacted press mentions, organic traffic, and backlinks.
 Then, keep reading for our findings and key takeaways from these PR wins and fails.

 Brands which were relatively unknown before being in the news saw greater benefits than the well-known brands.

 Stories about smaller brands received less press coverage than large brands (Airbnb, REI, Miss Universe).
 However, out of the brands in our study, Roman Originals, Gravity Payments, and Turing Pharmaceuticals saw the greatest increases in organic traffic, backlinks, and press mentions.